-- Risk of Harm:

-- Functional Status;

-- Co-Occurrence of Conditions: Developmental, Medical, Substance Use and Psychiatric;

-- Recovery Environment

-- o Environmental Stress

-- o Environmental Support

-- Resiliency and/or Response to Services

-- Involvement in Services

-- o Child/Adolescent

-- o Parent and/or Primary Caretaker
+- Risk of Harm; - Functional Status; - Co-Occurrence of Conditions: Developmental, Medical, Substance Use and Psychiatric; Recovery Environmental of Environmental Support - Resiliency and/or Response to Services Involvement in Services o Child/Adolescent o Parent and/or Primary Caretaker e.
+Level of Care Instrument(s).
+Per 42 CFR §441.303(c)(2), indicate whether the instrument/tool used to evaluate level of care for the waiver differs from the instrument/tool used to evaluate institutional level of care (select one):